UCAT

 With regards to applying for a medical degree at Curtin Uni, the below mentioned steps need to be followed:

-- All Applicants must register and acquire a TISC UCAT score.
-The UCAT is held once a year.
-In order to sit the test, you need to choose a test date between July-August in the preceding academic year.
+2. All Applicants must register and acquire a UCAT score.
+The UCAT is an aptitude test designed to help select students for medical schools and is held once a year.
+In order to sit the test, you need to book a test date between July-August in the preceding academic year.

-- Another important admission requirement is proficiency in the English language.
-In addition, Curtin demands performance in Chemistry as a mandatory subject prerequisite.
+4. Another important admission requirement is proficiency in the English language.
+In addition to this Curtin demands performance in Chemistry as a mandatory subject prerequisite.

-- The final step in the admission process is the MMI medical interview, where applicants must demonstrate certain skills in order to receive final TISC offer rounds to medicine.
+5. The final step in the admission process is the MMI medical interview, where applicants must demonstrate certain skills relevant to a career in medicine, in order to receive a final TISC offer for entry into medicine.

-A ratio of 40:60 for UCAT score and ATAR will be used in combination to invite applicants for a medical interview.
-In addition, applicants with a post-secondary education or higher degree qualification are not deemed eligible for the undergraduate program.
+A ratio of 35:35:30 for the ATAR, Casper Test and UCAT score will be used in combination to invite applicants for a medical interview.
+In addition to this, applicants with a post-secondary education or higher degree qualification are not deemed eligible for the undergraduate program.

-For Western Australian students, ATAR is used as a primary selection criteria to compare results of other students applying from interstate in Australia.
+For Western Australian students, ATAR is used as a primary selection criteria to compare results with other students applying from interstate in Australia.

 How Do I Register via TISC?